bigblueshoe777/tableau-healthcare-contracts-dashboard/README.md

-# Healthcare Contracts Dashboard — Tableau Sample
+# Healthcare Contracts Dashboard — Simple Tableau Sample

 A small dataset and step-by-step guide to produce a Tableau dashboard relevant to clinical engineering / contracting.